milhomem/makefiles/README.md

-help | Phony | Auto generates a help menu from comments .env | File Recipe | Creates a combined `.env` file from a `.env.dist` file and the current `.env` file env-to-envfile | Phony | Dumps the environment variables to a `.env` file scoped to the `.env.dist` variables and its defaults docker-build | Phony | Builds a `Dockerfile` and tag it using the `docker` binary docker-build-push | Phony | Pushes a recently build to a remote registry using the `docker` binary docker_run | Function | Runs a command inside a docker image
+help | Phony | Auto generates a help menu from comments .env | File Recipe | Creates a combined `.env` file from a `.env.dist` file and the current `.env` file env-to-envfile | Phony | Dumps the environment variables to a `.env` file scoped to the `.env.dist` variables and its defaults swap_file | Function | Shorthand for situations where yor are reading and writing to the same file map | Function | Taken from Make's manual, runs a function on every element of the list random_string | Function | Generates a fixed size alphanumeric string envfile_to_env | Function | Loads a dotenv file into the environment, better than `source` git_add_remote | Function | Adds a git remote ignoring errors when it already exists docker-build | Phony | Builds a `Dockerfile` and tag it using the `docker` binary docker-build-push | Phony | Pushes a recently build to a remote registry using the `docker` binary docker_run | Function | Runs a command inside a docker image